MadMatcher/MadLib/README.md

 9. **Applying a Matcher** - Making predictions on new data
 10. **Active Learning Labeling** - Efficient data labeling strategies
 11. **Custom Abstract Classes** - Extending functionality with custom implementations

+For an overfiew of the API, see the [API Docs todo when live]().
-For in-depth API documentation, see the [MadLib Technical Guide](https://github.com/dahluwalia/MadLib/blob/main/docs/MadLib-Technical-Guide.md).
+For in-depth API documentation and explanations, see the [MadLib Technical Guide](https://github.com/dahluwalia/MadLib/blob/main/docs/MadLib-Technical-Guide.md).

 ## License